 And here it is.
 I don’t suggest you read this whilst you are eating your cornflakes, and I will leave you to make up your own minds up about it though of course I would be delighted for any comments and also to hear from anyone who’s been brave enough to try out Ratus Vagina first hand.
-For myself, I think I’m just going to stick with getting my hair bleached and my eyebrows waxed if you don’t mind awfully.
+For the time being, I think I’m just going to stick with getting my hair bleached and my eyebrows waxed.

 31 Mar 2010 – The vagina is then subjected to ratus or fogging, which is said to have a number of benefits, such as reducing itchiness caused by a yeast …